-Our mission is to encourage students of all ages and levels and to introduce them to the wonderful world of dance while gaining the benefit of self-confidence, poise and physical well-being.
-Our teachers are dedicated to providing quality instruction through positive reinforcement and are actively involved in the students’ physical and mental development.
+Our mission is to encourage students of all ages and levels and to introduce them to the wonderful world of dance while gaining the benefits of self-confidence, poise and physical well-being.
+Our teachers are dedicated to providing quality instruction through positive reinforcement and are actively involved in the students’ development in dance.

 Dance Class Descriptions

 Register online or call the Performing Arts Office at 847·291·2367 for more information.

 Young Dance Programs

 Our Young Dance program is designed for beginners and returning students.

 This dance class is designed for the developmental needs of 2-year-olds.
 While learning fun creative movement, children will be introduced to socialization skills of sharing, taking turns and basic dance line and circle formations.